 Geraint Roberts - Self Builder

-The Evo series* is Connect & Notify-approved on the Energy Network Association’s (ENA) heat pump database, saving time and quickening the RHI process versus most non-approved ground source heat pumps.
+The Evo series* is Connect & Notify-approved on the Energy Network Association’s (ENA) heat pump database, saving time versus most non-approved ground source heat pumps.

 In most projects, approval means the installation can go ahead immediately; the local District Network Operators (DNO) don’t have to be notified until after installation.
 Approval almost always protects consumers from paying for an electricity upgrade.